 See ImmutableSortedSet.sub

-Equivalent to subSet(fromElement, true, toElement, false)
+Equivalent to subSet(fromElement, true, toElement, false).

 ImmutableSortedSet<E> head(E toElement)